 States shall consult and cooperate in good faith with the indigenous peoples concerned through their own representative institutions in order to obtain their free and informed consent prior to the approval of any project affecting their lands or territories and other resources, particularly in connection with the development, utilization or exploitation of mineral, water or other resources.
 UN Declaration for the Rights of Indigenous Peoples

-In the context of Canada, the resource extractive sector derives much of its materials from the lands and waters of traditional lands of the Indigenous Peoples, or what Canada calls Aboriginal Peoples.
+In the context of Canada, the resource extractive sector derives much of its materials from the lands and waters of traditional lands of the Indigenous Peoples.
 There is an increase on the part of many levels of government to promote mining, oil and gas, LNG, forestry and fin fish aquaculture opportunities.
-The presence and effects of these industries frequently impacts the lands and resources of Indigenous Peoples, or Aboriginal peoples, depending on your perspective.
-In a nutshell, this means that it is very important that the right to free, prior, informed consent be understood if the UN Declaration on the Rights Indigenous Peoples is to be honoured.
+The presence and effects of these industries frequently impacts the lands and resources of Indigenous Peoples.
+In a nutshell, this means that it is very important that the right to free, prior, informed consent be understood if the UN Declaration on the Rights of Indigenous Peoples is to be honoured.

 The decision making process must be free of pressure or coercion.
 Peoples, Nations or communities must be given ample time to gather, and if necessary, translate information prior to being asked to make a decision.
 Consultation or discussions leading up to consent must be done within a timeframe that allows that People, Nation or community ample time for information gathering and consultation within the community in order for an informed decision to be made.
 Consent to an agreement for a project to proceed must be reached via a decision making process or structure that is consistent with that individual People, Nation or community.